NVIDIA/NVFlare/examples/hello-world/hello-fedavg/README.md

 # FedAvg: simplified

-This example illustrates two features:
-* How to use the new Flare Communicator API to contract a workflow: no need to write a controller.
+This example illustrates  How to use the new Workflow Communication API to contract a workflow: no need to write a controller.

 ## FLARE Workflow Communicator API